BeaconCMS/beacon/ROADMAP.md

 ## Tooling, Integration, and Extensibility

+* Beacon as part of your Phoenix app
 * Built-in SEO tools
 * Create new sites at runtime on the admin interface
 * Enable extensibility with plugins